 In addition to scanning through App, users can enter mini-programs through active links to some uploaders’ posts.
 The Bilibili platform does not design a special entrance for mini-programs on the Bilibili platform.

 Besides, Bilibili has been collaborating with other big players in the E-commerce business to boost their development in this area.
 To tap Gen-Z users with an appetite for anime subculture, Taobao and Bilibili, cooperate to launch initiatives to better connect users, merchandise, and content creators on both platforms.

 As part of the partnership, the Alibaba-owned online marketplace will introduce content creators from Bilibili to Taobao.
 They will join the more than 1.6 million writers and influencers currently on the site, who produce promotional content, such as blog posts and live streams about everything from apparel to furniture.

 Do you want to know more about How to market your brand on the Bilibili Chinese platform?
-Contact GMA a digital marketing agency, specialized in the Chinese digital market.
+Contact GMA a digital marketing agency, specializing in the Chinese digital market.